 - It’s affordable.

-- The canopy will protect your baby from bug bites and possible diseases from those bites.
+- The canopy will protect your baby from bug bites.

 - It’s easy to set up.